 American agriculture depends on pollinators like bees, and with most wild bees killed off by infestations, it is up to domestic bees to do the job.
 This book introduces readers to a beekeeper, John Miller, and his half-a-billion honey bees.
 He and his bees travel between North Dakota and California, pollinating almond orchards.

 The story opens with a young white girl, Lilly, the protagonist, who lives with her abusive dad and finds bees in her bedroom.
-After her Black nanny, Rosaleen gets arrested for an altercation with three white men, they leave town.
+After her Black nanny, Rosaleen, gets arrested for an altercation with three white men, they leave town.
 They find themselves at the Boatwright residence.
 Lily learns beekeeping, faces her tragic past, and stands up to her father.

 They adapted the critically acclaimed novel into a movie in 2008.

 In this poignant memoir, Helen Jukes recounts how she found her home with her bees.
 Formerly, Jukes lived a rootless life that was unsatisfying for her as she longed for something permanent without feeling trapped.
-While living in Oxford, she ventures into the world of urban beekeeping, learning so much bee history and becoming a part of a beekeeper's community.
+While living in Oxford, she ventures into the world of urban beekeeping, learning so much about bee culture and history and becoming a part of a beekeeper's community.

 The book is not so much about bees or being a beekeeper as it is about self-discovery in tandem with nature.

 If you enjoy poetry, then you'll love this recommendation.
 The poems are originally entries in Borodale's beekeeping journal.
 He writes them donned in his beekeeper gear as he observes the bee colony.
-The poems chronicle a year in the hive
+The poems chronicle a year in the hive and the events impacting the native pollinators.

 Several reviews point out that the poems are more observant than reflective.
 Also, one would most likely have beekeeping experience to relate to the Bee Journal.